My previous post focused on the origin and effects of the Eucharist.

 If you ever spend time with the Blessed Sacrament, in the tabernacle or exposed in the monstrance for Adoration, you might already make a Spiritual Communion without even realizing it!

 I stated in my previous post that when a person develops a devotion to the Eucharist, there’s an internal longing to be with Him.
 This longing is the essence of Spiritual Communion.

 Not a Replacement

 - If one attends Mass in a state of mortal sin and cannot receive the Eucharist.
-If anyone is in this situation, they would make a Spiritual Communion at Mass; and then find a priest to hear their Confession as soon as possible.
-(Please click here for a short video that explains the difference between mortal and venial sin.)
+If anyone is in this situation, they would make a Spiritual Communion at Mass, then find a priest to hear their Confession as soon as possible.
+(Click here for a short video that explains the difference between mortal and venial sin.)

-- If one cannot attend Mass because of a serious reason, e.g. sickness, a snowstorm or natural disaster, the car breaks down while driving there.
-If anyone is in this situation, they would make a Spiritual Communion; and then attend Mass as soon as possible.
-(They would also tell the priest that Mass was missed the next time they go to Confession.)
+- If one cannot attend Mass because of a serious reason (e.g. sickness, snowstorm or natural disaster, car breaks down while driving there).
+If anyone is in this situation, they would make a Spiritual Communion, then attend Mass as soon as possible.
+They would also tell the priest that Mass was missed the next time they go to Confession.

 The Eucharist is a sacrifice of thanksgiving to the Father, a blessing by which the Church expresses her gratitude to God for all his benefits, for all that he has accomplished through creation, redemption, and sanctification.
 Eucharist means first of all “thanksgiving” (Catechism, 1360).

 As we prepare to celebrate Thanksgiving Day in the United States, let us give thanks to God for His presence in our lives and the incredible gift of the Eucharist!